maajidhusain/maajidhusain.github.io/_posts/2022-05-21-welcome-to-jekyll.markdown

 ---
 Hello there!

 This website is an insight into my life.
-It is a way to get to know me if you haven't had the change.
-I will use this blog post as a declaration of my intent towards creating this webpage
+It is a way to get to know me if you haven't had the chance.
+I will use this blog post as a declaration of my intent towards creating this webpage.

 As a student, there are many oppertunities to learn, work in a team, and devlop skills needed in the workforce.
 However, there is limited space to showcase what I have learned to my peers, recruiters, and anyone who is interested.
 This blog allows me to give an insight into the life of a student pursuing their ambitions to be a data-driven leader in the modern workforce.